blockchain-certificates-web/blockchain-certificates-web.github.io/guide/web-component.md

 </validate-certificate>
 ```

 Once that's done, you'll see the same rendered certificate with an associated Validate button.
 This will perform all of the necessary steps to validate the certificate in the browser.
-It will look like this:
+This certificate validates at transaction ID `48f64ff1517554dac3496e9da0a28ca0ae492682b0898e38a4e17e7f90ee1295`:

 <validate-certificate>
   <blockchain-certificate href="/assets/js/mit_certificate.json">